Medicare Questions and How to Enroll

 Medicare Advantage plans may save you money, offer added benefits and services, and keep all of your coverage in a single health plan.

-ConnectiCare Passage Plan 1 (HMO)
+ConnectiCare Passage Plan 1 (HMO-POS)

 You choose your PCP.
 You can change the PCP assigned to you as long as the provider is in your plan's network.
 You just need to let us know.
 Under your ConnectiCare Passage Plan 1 (HMO), you can change your PCP in three ways: